palantirnet/the-vagrant/README.md

 4. Check in and commit this new `provisioning` directory and updated `Vagrantfile` to git
 5. Add or update the roles and playbook as necessary.

+# Default Software

+`the-vagrant` uses Vagrant boxes built with [palantirnet/devkit](https://github.com/palantirnet/devkit).
+You can find more information about the specifics of accessing default software like MySQL, Solr, and Mailhog in the [Drupalbox README](https://github.com/palantirnet/devkit/blob/develop/drupalbox/README.md).

 ----
 Copyright 2016, 2017 Palantir.net, Inc.